Drafting a Deed of Separation in Singapore (Instead of Divorcing)

 However, and unlike in divorce, there are no formal requirements for getting separated.
 Nor do you need to wait for any period of time before you can initiate a separation.

 So as long as you feel that you would like to separate from your spouse, and your spouse likewise feels the same way, you are free to do so.

-What is a Deed of Separation in Singapore?
+What is a Deed of Separation?

 The Deed of Separation will normally contain terms such as:

 - Residential arrangements for spouses if they will no longer live together;